Acute HIV Infection Quiz

 Headache

-Your doctor may ask these questions to diagnose acute HIV infection
+Your doctor may ask these questions to check for this disease:

 Do you have a fever?

-Do you feel your lymph nodes are swollen and enlarged?
+Are your lymph nodes swollen and enlarged?

 Lifelong antiretroviral therapy is effective in controlling HIV, reducing the viral load, preventing transmission, and suppressing viral multiplication.
 Early diagnosis and treatment are highly beneficial.

-View the symptoms of Acute HIV infection
+View the symptoms of Acute HIV Infection

-Diseases related to Acute HIV infection
+Diseases related to Acute HIV Infection

 References